Rubenamontanez/DevOps/README.md

 -- pluggable framework for accessing log data from servies and containers in Docker.
 DOcker supports a variety of logging drivers.
 --Configuring logging drivers isnt neccessary they already come configured

+Namespaces
+-- they are a aLinux technology that allows processes to be isolated in terms of the resources that they see.
+They can be used to prevent different processes from interfereing or interacting with one another
+-- Docker user namespaces to isolate containers.
+THis technology allows containers to operate independently and securely.